Surya-Teja-Menta/Draw-Me/README.md

 **In Future the AI Leads the Mankind**

 _**Getting Started**_
+This is a Flutter DL application to classify handwritten images. and it is developed for kids.
 ### [MNIST Dataset](https://data.deepai.org/mnist.zip)<br/>
    The Dataset for Hand Written Images.
 It is a Global Dataset